omarfawzi/Nginx-Ratelimiter-Proxy/Readme.md

 For additional customization, such as caching specific URIs or adding other NGINX directives, you can mount a custom `custom.conf` file to: `/usr/local/openresty/nginx/conf/custom.conf` .

 This allows for flexible modifications and further optimizations based on your application's requirements.

+### ⚠️ Important: Avoid Using Redis Replicas for Rate Limiting

+Using Redis replicas for rate limiting is **not recommended** due to potential delays in data replication.
+Redis replication is **asynchronous**, meaning there can be a **lag** between the master and replica nodes.
+This can result in **inconsistent rate limits**, where some requests might pass even after exceeding the limit due to stale data in the replica.

+To ensure accurate and real-time enforcement of rate limits:
+- **Always use the Redis master instance** for both read and write operations related to rate limiting.
+- Replicas should only be used for **read-heavy** operations that are not time-sensitive.

+Using a replica for rate limiting can lead to bypassing rate limits and unexpected behaviors, defeating the purpose of traffic control.

 ### Request flow